-Notice to Those Making Payment by
+Notice to Those Making Payment by Check.

-Check.
 If you send us a check, USCIS will convert it into an electronic funds transfer (EFT).
 This means we will copy your check and use the account information on it to electronically debit your account for the amount of the check.
 The debit from your account will usually take 24 hours and your bank will show it on your regular account statement.

 You will not receive your original check back.
 We will destroy your original check, but will keep a copy of it.
 If USCIS cannot process the EFT for technical reasons, you authorize us to process the copy in place of your original check.
-If USCIS cannot complete the EFT because of insufficient funds, we may try to make the transfer two additional times.
+If your check is returned as unpayable, USCIS will re-submit the payment to the financial institution one time.
+If the check is returned as unpayable a second time, we will reject your application and charge you a returned check fee.